xinwxin/CalDiff/README.md

 # CalDiff
-Step-wise and sequence-aware uncertainty calibration in diffusion model for reliable lesion segmentation
+Code for paper *Step-wise and sequence-aware uncertainty calibration in diffusion model for reliable lesion segmentation*